subtalegames/mimir/README.md

 *P.S.
 Acknowledging a happy coincidence in the naming of Mímir, we love all of the work done by the folks over at [Santa Monica Studio][sms] (especially on 2018's reboot of God of War)!*

+## License

+Mímir is free and open source.
+Unless explicitly noted otherwise, all code in this repository is dual-licensed under the [MIT License][mit] and [Apache License, Version 2.0][apache].

+This licensing approach is the de facto standard within the Rust ecosystem.

+### Contributions

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [gh-workflow]: https://github.com/subtalegames/mimir/actions/workflows/rust.yml
 [docs]: https://mimir.subtale.com
 [query]: https://mimir.subtale.com/concepts/query